Report a bug

 2. a variable, function name, or invocation of a function that returns by reference;

 3. the result of the .
-PostfixExpression or Module Scope Operator when the rightmost side of the dot is a variable, field (direct or static), function name, or invocation of a function that returns by reference;
+PostfixExpression and Module Scope Operator when the rightmost side of the dot is a variable, field (direct or static), function name, or invocation of a function that returns by reference;

 4. the result of the following expressions: